edge-cloud/www.edge-cloud.net/_posts/2015-08-31-sddc-architecture-vpods-for-management-applications.md

     Performing such a DNS update can be easily done using corresponding <a href="http://dyn.com/dns/" target="_blank">Dynamic DNS services</a> on the Internet, <a href="http://gnudip2.sourceforge.net/" target="_blank">building your own</a> equivalent or using a <a href="https://gallery.technet.microsoft.com/scriptcenter/Update-DNS-records-with-da10910d" target="_blank">simple script</a> to update you Microsoft DNS server.

     Again, no dynamic routing updates are necessary after a SRM failover towards the business network.
-In fact, you don&#8217;t even need to run dynamic routing towards the business network unless you want to.
+In fact, you don't even need to run dynamic routing towards the business network unless you want to.

     ### Virtual PODs and SRM failover testing

     An interesting, but also very important feature of VMware Site Recovery Manager (SRM) is the ability to test a failover.
 In this case the application remains operational and untouched in the primary location.
 In the recovery location a second instance of the application is created based on a snapshot of the most recent replicated data.
 While this failover-test application is running, replication between sites is unaffected.
 Also after the test completes the failover-test application along with the snapshot data can be discarded.

     With the Virtual PODs you can test the functionality of the failover-test application in the actual environment that the application would be restored to.
 No special test network constructs are necessary.
 Instead you deploy the failover-test application into the second regions vPOD where you can access this application under the corresponding Virtual IP.
 You could even place a test DNS entry on this VIP.
-As long as you don&#8217;t touch the DNS entry for the primary application it will not be affected.
+As long as you don't touch the DNS entry for the primary application it will not be affected.

     ### Summary